-Professor Gerta Keller in the atrium of Guyot Hall, with an Antrodemus dinosaur excavated during a 1941 dig.
+Professor Gerta Keller in the atrium of Guyot Hall, with an Allosaurus dinosaur excavated during a 1941 dig.

 Photo by Peter Murphy.

 |Title:||Professor of Geosciences|

 |Office:||308 Guyot Hall|